-Although the real numbers are unknown—there are likely less than 40,000 YPG members.
-The SDF meanwhile has only about 65,000 members.
-The SDF, the umbrella organization that includes the YPG, came to being gradually following the battle for the northern Syrian city of Kobane in 2014, as some Free Syrian Army groups started participating in the YPG’s fight against jihadists such as ISIS and other Islamist militias in the country.
-As the YPG’s armed campaign gained momentum, the number of affiliated YPG groups expanded and an umbrella organization became a necessity.
+Although the real numbers are unknown, there are likely less than forty thousand YPG members.
+The SDF, meanwhile, has only about sixty-five thousand members.
+The SDF, the umbrella organization that includes the YPG, came into being gradually following the battle for the northern Syrian city of Kobane in 2014, as some Free Syrian Army groups started participating in the YPG’s fight against jihadists such as ISIS and other Islamist militias in the country.
+As the YPG’s armed campaign gained momentum, the number of affiliated YPG groups expanded, and an umbrella organization became a necessity.
 As a result, the SDF was officially set up in 2015 to unify the Kurdish-led YPG forces and other non-Kurdish troops in northeastern Syria.

-The YPG has more direct Kurdish ethnic roots than the SDF, as it was the primary force contesting for Kurdish rights since the onset of the Syrian Civil War in 2011.
+The YPG has more direct Kurdish ethnic roots than the SDF, as it was the primary force contesting for Kurdish rights since the onset of the Syrian civil war in 2011.
 Nonetheless, the YPG includes a sizeable proportion of Arabs in its ranks.
-The YPG Arab fighters were among the 11,000 soldiers who died in the SDF fight against ISIS from 2015 onward.
+The YPG Arab fighters were among the eleven thousand soldiers who died in the SDF fight against ISIS from 2015 onward.

 In 2017, during the last few weeks of the SDF’s Raqqa offensive, I spent several hours with an all-Arab YPG squad headed by an Arab commander.
 When I pressed the commander and asked why it is not common to have Arab commanders in the YPG, the commander told me, “There are no Arabs or Kurds inside the YPG.
 We are all YPG here.”

-The democratic autonomy project is the brainchild of Abdullah Ocalan, the leader and one of the founders of the Kurdistan Workers Party (PKK), an armed Kurdish organization that has fought a nearly 40 year-long insurrection against the Turkish state.
-As the PKK’s ideologue and leader, Ocalan gradually shifted his group’s focus away from building a Kurdish nation toward setting up a pluralistic system that can function within a country but does not rest on the idea of ethnic nationalism.
-In the past 20 years, Pro-Ocalan movements such as the SDF/YPG Rojava project have been organized in Turkey, Syria, Iran, and Iraq.
+The democratic autonomy project is the brainchild of Abdullah Öcalan, the leader and one of the founders of the Kurdistan Workers Party (PKK), an armed Kurdish organization that has fought a nearly forty-year-long insurrection against the Turkish state.
+As the PKK’s ideologue and leader, Öcalan gradually shifted his group’s focus away from building a Kurdish nation toward setting up a pluralistic system that can function within a country but does not rest on the idea of ethnic nationalism.
+In the past twenty years, pro-Öcalan movements such as the SDF/YPG Rojava project have been organized in Turkey, Syria, Iran, and Iraq.

-Contrary to predictions of most Western think-tanks, the Arabs in the SDF-led Rojava Administration have not broken away despite constant pressure from the Turkish and Syrian governments.
+Contrary to the predictions of most Western think tanks, the Arabs in the SDF-led Rojava administration have not broken away despite constant pressure from the Turkish and Syrian governments.

 Why Turkey Went on the Offensive